-Born 1985.
-Board member since 2022.
+Born 1990.
+Board member since 2024.

-Education and experience:

-Mr. Sandaker holds a M.Sc. in Finance and Macroeconomics from the Norwegian School of Economics (NHH).
-Kristoffer L Sandaker was previously Investment Director in Kistefos AS and prior CFO at the software firm Catenda AS.
-Before this, he was equity partner in Pareto Securities AS for more than a decade.
+Education and experience: Mr. Utseth holds a M.Sc. in Finance from the Norwegian School of Economics (NHH).
+Lars Petter Utseth is Investment Manager in Kistefos AS.
+Before joining Kistefos he was in the Investment Division at Sparebank1 Markets.